The Woman in Black

-The Woman in Black is a 1983 gothic horror novel by English writer Susan Hill.
-The plot concerns a mysterious spectre that haunts a small English town.
-A television film based on the story, also called The Woman in Black, was produced in 1989, with a screenplay by Nigel Kneale.
-In 2012, another film adaption was released, starring Daniel Radcliffe.
+The Woman in Black is a 1983 gothic horror novel by English writer Susan Hill, about a mysterious spectre that haunts a small English town.
+A television film based on it, also called The Woman in Black, was produced in 1989, with a screenplay by Nigel Kneale.
+In 2012, another film adaption was released starring Daniel Radcliffe.

 The book has also been adapted into a stage play by Stephen Mallatratt.
-It is the second longest-running play in the history of the West End, after The Mousetrap.
+The original London production ran 13,232 performances and is the second longest-running play in the history of the West End, after The Mousetrap.

+Hill has acknowledged that the story was inspired by Henry James's novella The Turn Of The Screw, in particular the following description of the drowned governess: